Updated: Nov 23

-I am often asked by my patients what type of exercise is the best to ease or prevent lower back pain, or rather the questions usually sound something like this:
+I am often asked by my patients what is the best type of exercise to relieve or prevent lower back pain, or rather the questions usually sound something like this:

 “Should I do Yoga or Pilates for lower back pain?”